-Debit card fraud occurs when a criminal gains access to your debit card numbers and in some cases, PIN, to make unauthorised purchase and/or withdraw cash from your account.
+Card fraud occurs when a criminal gains access to your card numbers and in some cases, PIN, to make unauthorised purchase and/or withdraw cash from your account.
 These transactions can affect any BSP customers due to our larger ATM reach and interchange capabilities.

 It is important that BSP customers understand that when fraudulent transactions have been identified, these fraudulent transactions may be refunded to the customer once appropriate investigations have been completed.

-For customers carrying a Mastercard or Visa Debit Card that can be used overseas, they should be on the lookout for any fraudulent transactions on their accounts, as there have been instances detected where the card information has been skimmed and then used overseas fraudulently.
+For customers carrying a Visa Card that can be used overseas, they should be on the lookout for any fraudulent transactions on their accounts, as there have been instances detected where the card information has been skimmed and then used overseas fraudulently.

 We recommend that you sign up for online banking.

 The easiest way to spot problems early is to sign up for online banking, if you haven't already.
 Check your balance and recent transactions daily.
 The sooner you detect fraud, the easier it will be to limit its impact on your finances.